Outpost-21/Tabula-Rasa/README.md

 Credit:
 - Albion - Original Pawn Converter Code
-- Rikiki - Creator of the MiningCo.
-Mods.
 - ChJees - Creator of Androids.
 - Neronix17 - Creator of Outpost 21.